-The following table details the Group's sensitivity to a 5% (2020: 5%) increase or decrease in the functional currencies of the relevant group entities against the relevant foreign currencies.
-5% (2020: 5%) is the sensitivity rate used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the reasonably possible change in foreign exchange rates.
-The sensitivity analysis includes only outstanding foreign currency denominated monetary items and adjusts their translation at the end of the reporting period for a 5% (2020: 5%) change in foreign currency rates.
+The following table details the Group's sensitivity to a 5% (2021: 5%) increase or decrease in the functional currencies of the relevant group entities against the relevant foreign currencies.
+5% (2021: 5%) is the sensitivity rate used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the reasonably possible change in foreign exchange rates.
+The sensitivity analysis includes only outstanding foreign currency denominated monetary items and adjusts their translation at the end of the reporting period for a 5% (2021: 5%) change in foreign currency rates.
 The sensitivity analysis includes external loans where the denomination of the loan is in a currency other than the functional currency of the lender or the borrower.
-A negative number below indicates a decrease (2020: an decrease) in pre-tax profit (2020: pre-tax profit) where respective functional currency weakened 5% (2020: 5%) against the relevant foreign currency.
-For a 5% (2020: 5%) strengthening of respective functional currency against the relevant foreign currency, there would be an equal and opposite impact on the pre-tax profit (2020: pre-tax profit) and the balances below would be negative.
+A negative number below indicates a decrease (2021: decrease) in post-tax profit (2021: post-tax profit) where respective functional currency weakened 5% (2021: 5%) against the relevant foreign currency.
+For a 5% (2021: 5%) strengthening of respective functional currency against the relevant foreign currency, there would be an equal and opposite impact on the post-tax profit (2021: post-tax profit) and the balances below would be positive.

-Effect on pro Effect on profit or loss
+Effect in post- Effect in post-tax profit tax

-2021 2020
+2022 2021

 CAD'000 CAD'000

-HK\$ (789) (947)
+HK\$ (2,199) (833)

-US\$ (9,229) (9,231)
+US\$ (17,170) (16,236)

-RMB (769) (576)
+RMB (873) (813)

-(c) Interest risk
+(c) Interest rate risk